-From Figure 7-54, select Jitter Report and proceed exactly as in the "Summary CoS Report" section on page 7-39, with only two exceptions.
-There is no Destination Routers selection and there is no Probe Type drop-down list in the equivalent of Figure 7-56, because the probe type is automatically Jitter.
-The result is a Jitter CoS Report.
-This CoS report is based on the TOS values of the SLA probes.
+From Figure 7-54, choose Jitter Report and proceed exactly as in the "Summary CoS Report" section on page 7-39, with he following exceptions:

+- Value Displayed has the same drop-down choices as Jitter Report. - There is no Destination Routers selection - There is no Probe Type drop-down list in the equivalent of Figure 7-56, because the probe type is automatically Jitter CoS.
+The result is a CoS Jitter Report.
+This CoS Jitter report is based on the TOS values of the SLA probes.